 Purpose

 This division contains the definitions and requirements for air quality analysis referred to in OAR 340 divisions 200 through 268.
 It does not apply unless a rule in another division refers the reader here.
-For example, divisions 222 (Stationary Source Plant Site Emissions Limits) and 224 (Major New Source Review) refer the reader to provisions in this division for specific air quality analysis requirements.
+For example, divisions 222 (Stationary Source Plant Site Emissions Limits) and 224 ( New Source Review) refer the reader to provisions in this division for specific air quality analysis requirements.

 Stat.
 Auth.: ORS 468.020 Stats.
 Implemented: ORS 468A Hist.: DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01